evanx/mpush-redis/README.md

 While this is a standalone utility which I need for production purposes, it is inspired my "Redex" framework for Redis-based messaging - <a href="https://github.com/evanx/redex">github.com/evanx/redex</a>.

-This service was pretty much implemented in a day (on the weekend), and I plan to implement others in a similar vein, perhaps two per month.
+This service was mostly implemented in a day (on the weekend), and I plan to implement others in a similar vein, perhaps two per month.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.